National Institute of Technology, Rourkela: Institute library

-The Biju Pattanaik Central Library, functional from 1965, was named after Biju Pattanaik, the former chief minister of Odisha.
+The Biju Pattanaik Central Library, functional from 1965, was named after Biju Patnaik, the former chief minister of Odisha.
 At present, the library holds about 85,000 books and 18,000 back volumes of periodicals.
 It has purchased a license to access over 2000 online research journals on science and technology to foster local research activity.
-The BPCL is automated with an integrated library software package called Libsys – LSmart and is modernized with the latest radio frequency identification (RFID)-based automation system that facilitates self check-in, self check-out, and an automatic security system.
+The BPCL is automated with an integrated library software package called Libsys - LSmart and is modernized with the latest radio frequency identification (RFID)-based automation system that facilitates self-check-in, check-out, and an automatic security system.
 This technology offers the fastest, easiest, and most efficient way to track, locate and manage library materials.
 The RFID system counts more than 1.2 lakhs of transactions (issue, return, and renewal) in a year.

+Institute Counselling Services (ICS)

+Institute Counselling Services (ICS) is a technical service unit (TSU) which was conceptualized in the year 2017 for the purpose of taking care of the mental health needs of the students and employees.
+It is headed by a head of Unit, faculty members and a dedicated student team.
+Visiting counsellor and psychiatrist are available to handle the mental health issues.
+Additionally, 24x7 online counselling services provided by YourDOST are also a part.

+ICS also celebrates Mental Health Week every October to highlight the importance of mental health and spread awareness among the fraternity.
+Attempts are made to connect with the community through this week-long event and programs.
+ICS also conducts academic sessions, internship talks and personality development initiatives which aim to help the students.
+It also has a dedicated Android App service (ICS App) which contains an anonymous chat service and YouTube channel (ICS YouTube).

 Administration and organisation

 Governance

-The institute is managed by a Board of Governors (BoG) created as per NIT Act of 2007.
-The Act is responsible for the overall superintendence, direction, and control of its affairs.
-The Director is responsible for managing the day-to-day affairs of the institute, and the director is the Principal Executive and Academic Officer.
-The BoG is assisted by the Senate, which frames the curriculum and conducts the examinations.
-The Senate also appoints advisory or expert committees to make recommendations to the BoG on academic matters related to various departments.
-The Building and Works Committee and the Finance Committee also assist the BoG.

-The institute has different departments, centers and technical service units (TSUs).
+The institute has different departments, centres and technical service units (TSUs).
 Each department or centre is headed by a faculty member and each TSU is headed by a faculty member or an officer.

-The director is supported in various activities by the deans, i.e. the Dean for Academics, the Dean for Student Welfare, the Dean for faculty welfare, the Dean for Alumni, the Dean for Planning and Development and the Dean for SRICCE (Sponsored Research, Industrial Consultancy, and Continuing Education).
-The registrar is in charge of all office and staff administration, and has two deputy registrars and six assistant registrars.

-A Biswas's administration revamped Organisation structure and introduced Associate Deans for all Six Deanships to meet dynamic needs of the institute.
+The director is supported in various activities by the deans.